 A second example is ovens.
 A convection oven is energy efficient because it requires less heat to operate and a fan helps with heat distribution.
 It also cooks the food faster.
 Meanwhile, a conventional oven uses more heat to cook food, and it takes longer to do so because there's no heat distributor.

 Before they go into the wastebasket, paper towels and paper napkins wipe up spills, wipe mouths and hands during eating, or dry countertops after using soap and water.
 The paper products are not recyclable or biodegradable, so many end up in trash bags and landfills after a single use.

 Stop this wasteful behavior in the eco-friendly kitchen and start using dish towels, cloth napkins, and Swedish dishcloths.
-An alternative solution is cutting up unused clothing you repurpose for towels and napkins.
 All are machine washable, reusable, and come in many sizes, colors, and patterns.
+An alternative solution is cutting up unused clothing to repurpose for towels and napkins.

 9. Try Fluorescent Lighting

 Standard bulbs are energy hogs, draining lots of electricity to illuminate the kitchen.
 The bulbs also release heat, making an already hot kitchen hotter.
 Trade those traditional bulbs for LED fluorescent bulbs for a sustainable kitchen.

 These bulbs illuminate the kitchen the same as standard bulbs but with less energy consumption and longer lifetimes than their counterparts.
 Although the bulbs are expensive, the savings return to you through the electric bill.